dyadical/capacitor-callkeep/README.md

 # capacitor-callkeep

-Capacitor port of callkeep plugin
+Capacitor port of react-native callkeep. iOS CallKit framework and Android ConnectionService for Capacitor.
+VoIP, FCM tokens, APNS tokens.

+We're aiming to publish to npm by roughly September 23, 2021.

 ## Install